DiegoFelipe1986/frontend-maynooth/README.md

 ### `npm run eject`

+Before running the application, download the backend from https://github.com/DiegoFelipe1986/backend-maynooth and follow the instructions in its README for setup.

 **Note:
 The .env file containing sensitive information will be sent to your email separately.
 Make sure to securely handle and configure this file for your application.**